Julius Chan: Later career

-During the "horse trading" phase of negotiations following the 2007 election, Chan was nominated for the position of prime minister, with the backing of Mekere Morauta and Bart Philemon, as an alternative to the large National Alliance grouping which appeared likely to again be led by Somare.
+In 2002, Chan ran for a seat in the New Ireland provincial assembly but lost to Ian Ling-Stuckey.
+During the "horse trading" phase of negotiations following the 2007 general election, Chan was nominated for the position of prime minister, with the backing of Mekere Morauta and Bart Philemon, as an alternative to the large National Alliance grouping which appeared likely to again be led by Somare.
 Parliamentary Speaker Jeffrey Nape rejected Chan's nomination as a candidate and Somare won the vote to become Prime Minister without opposition on 13 August, while 21 members of Parliament joined Chan's opposition group.
+Chan was briefly Leader of the Opposition, but gave up the position to Mekere Morauta in August 2007.
+That same month, he became governor of New Ireland Province, during which he established a pension system and promoted the usage of the MaiMai, New Ireland's Chieftain System as a recognised decision-making body in provincial politics.

+In his later years, Chan was referred to in Papua New Guinea as the "Last Man Standing", in reference to him outliving many members of the first post-independence parliament.
+He released his memoirs in 2015.

-Personal life
+Personal life and death

-Chan married Stella, Lady Chan in 1966 and has four children: Vanessa Andrea, Byron James, Mark Gavin, and Toea Julius.
+Chan married Stella, Lady Chan in 1966 and had four children: Vanessa Andrea, Byron James, Mark Gavin, and Toea Julius.
 His son Byron Chan was Member of Parliament for Namatanai Open electorate, covering the south of New Ireland from 2002 until 2017.
+Among his nephews was MP Walter Schnaubelt.

+Chan died in Huris, New Ireland Province on 30 January 2025, at the age of 85.
+The Papua New Guinean government declared a one-week period of national mourning over his death and granted Chan, whose remains were transported to Port Moresby, a state funeral on 2 February.
+His remains were then returned to New Ireland, where he was buried on 6 February.